Seven-a-side

 the problem to the last lesson of the day – PE.
 Half crippled by the time I

-switching people's underpants on the changing room pegs.
+switching my string underpants with someone else's.
 If walking home in someone

 else’s underpants wasn’t nauseating enough, a name tag identified them as the